Cobra (1986 film): Video game

 In 1986, the film was made into a video game by Ocean Software for the ZX Spectrum, Commodore 64, and Amstrad CPC.

-Aborted sequel and remake
+Aborted sequel and TV series

 In 1987, Cannon Films, along with Warner Bros. attempted to make a sequel, Cobra Part II, but the film never materialized.

-In May 2019 at the Cannes Film Festival, Stallone discussed that a remake is in development in the form of a television series.
-By September of the same year, he confirmed the project is moving forward with Robert Rodriguez serving as director/creator.
-The studios involved have not-yet decided whether it will be a film or television adaptation.
+In 2019, a television series was in development with Robert Rodriguez serving as director/creator.
+As of 2025, it is not known if this project is still in development.